makrai/notes/bostan-18-text-emo-corpora.md

 * 5,205 sentences from 173 blogs
-* Instances are annotated with one emotion label each, emotion intensity and emotion indicators The annotation schema for the emotion category corresponds
+* Instances are annotated with one emotion label each, emotion intensity and emotion indicators
-  * six fundamental Ekman emotions to which no emotion is added.
-This resource
+  * six fundamental Ekman emotions to which no emotion is added
 * can be obtained through contacting the authors

 ### CrowdFlower.
 The dataset “The Emotion in Text, published by CrowdFlower”